acoomans/ACCodeSnippetRepositoryPlugin/README.md

 ### Format

-The snippets are saved in the following format:
+The snippets are text files with a _.m_ file extension, in the following format:

 * a header, containing:
 	* the title
 	* description
 	* various Xcode-related information
 * the code

+If your snippet does not contain any header, the header will be added, committed and pushed when imported.

 **Note**: do not remove the Xcode-related information as they are needed for synchronization.